 Several Spanish cities, among those Barcelona and Madrid, are active participants in the European wastewater campaigns undertaken by SCORE (Sewage Analysis Core Group Europe).
-The campaigns focus on obtaining data for drug use at municipal level by measuring the drug and metabolite levels found in the sewer.
+The campaigns focus on obtaining data for drug use at the municipal level by measuring the drug and metabolite levels found in the sewer.
+The study explores the drug-taking habits of those who live in monitored cities.

-As such, and according to the Country Drug Report of 2019, Barcelona recorded an increase in MDMA/ecstasy, amphetamine and methamphetamine residues between 2011 and 2018.
+Drug use and the resulting health effects can change due to new drug trends and formulations that appear and become more widely used.
+According to the Country Drug Report of 2019, Barcelona recorded an increase in MDMA/ecstasy, amphetamine and methamphetamine residues between 2011 and 2018.
 In several monitored cities, MDMA and cocaine levels increase during the weekends.
+This is due to recreational drug use.
+Casual drug use on weekends often slides into daily use.

 Spain allocates approximately 0.03% of its GDP for drug-related public expenditure, around EUR 317.36 million.
 30% of this was spent by the central government, with the remainder going to communities and cities.

 Unlike France, Spain has chosen to focus less on drug and alcohol testing or drug screening, and more on prevention.
 Spain’s National Strategy on Addictions is focused on creating a healthier, better-informed, and more secure society.
-The interventions, according to this strategy, will focus on promoting safety in the nightlife environment by addressing drunk driving and preventing alcohol consumption among minors.
+According to this strategy, the interventions will focus on promoting safety in the nightlife environment by addressing drunk driving and preventing alcohol consumption among minors.
 At the same time, the Autonomous Community Drug Plans – implemented together with schools – are aimed at implementing and monitoring drug prevention programs.
 Some municipalities have up to 30 different such programs.

 A particular Spanish approach is community work together with parents associations, implementing alternative leisure-time programs for minors and young people in general.
 These mostly target bars, nightclubs, and music concerts, using peer education or even online delivery.